pahen/madge/README.md

 # Release Notes

+## v0.1.0 (September 3, 2012)
+Complete path in circular dependencies is now printed (and marked as red in image graphs).

 ## v0.0.5 (August 8, 2012)
 Added support for CoffeeScript.
 Files with extension .coffee will automatically be compiled on-the-fly.